Samraatrichy/Eco-Scan-Challenge/README.md

 3. Set up your OpenAI API key:

          OPENAI_API_KEY='your_openai_api_key'
-  We have temporarily enabled our key for use.
+  We have temporarily enabled our own key for use.
   If it doesn't work, feel free to use your own OpenAI API key.